What Is CNC (Computer Numerical Control)? - User Guide

 CNC (Computer Numerical Control) system refers to the numerical control system with computer as the core.

-CNC machine refers to a machine tool that uses CNC technology to control the machining process, or a machine tool equipped with a CNC system.
+CNC machine refers to a machine tool that uses Computerized Numerical Control technology to control the machining process, or a machine tool equipped with a Computerized Numerical Control system.

 Numerical Control is the full form of NC for machine tools.
 Numerical Control (NC) enables an operator to communicate with machine tools through numbers and symbols.

-CNC is the abbreviation of Computer Numberiacal Control.
-CNC has brought tremendous changes to the manufacturing business.
+CNC is the short name of Computer Numerical Control, which is an automatic technology of controlling machine tools to complete automated machining with CAD/CAM software in modern manufacturing process.
 New machine tools with CNC have enabled industry to consistently produce parts to accuracies undreamed of only a few years ago.
-The same part can be reproduced to the same degree of accuracy any number of times if the CNC program has been properly prepared and the computer properly programmed.
-The operating commands which control the machine tool are executed automatically with amazing speed, accuracy, efficiency, and repeatability.
+The same part can be reproduced to the same degree of accuracy any number of times if the program has been properly prepared and the computer properly programmed.
+The operating G-code commands which control the machine tool are executed automatically with high speed, accuracy, efficiency, and repeatability.

-CNC technology consists of three parts: machine tool body, CNC system and peripheral technology.
+CNC technology consists of three parts: bed frame, system and peripheral technology.

 Peripheral technology mainly includes tool technology (tool system), programming technology, and management technology.